LordKirigiri/Language_study/anglish/Eng_July24.md

 17. the granularity is defined by the implementation
 18. It is a thriving shopping centre for the people who live in the immediate area

+---

+## 24.7.24

+1. Robert was offered generous sanctuary by Edward, who valued his knightly bumptiousness and military prowess
+2. But in doing so, he roused the infernal ire of the French King and nobility
+3. He heard the dog whimper
+4. Dieting can be bad for you, not least because it is a cause of stress
+5. the goading of an English King into a war he did not seek
+6. Several innocent bystanders were killed by the blast
+7. the penultimate chapter
+8. church walls adorned with religious paintings
+9. the seemingly intractable problem of human greed
+10. Not only was Scotland perpetually turbulent

+1 +60
+2 +50
+3 +55
+4 +30
+5 +70
+6 +75
+7 +30
+8 +75

 pass parameter from BIOS --> initialize IDT(interrupt descriptor table) --> function start_kernel( sched_init(), IRQ_init, time_init(), calibrate_delay, kernel_thread() --> /sbin/init )

 init has run levels, a configuration file named etc_init_tab, it will run the scripts under /etc/rcX/* , X is the run level